Bellini by Formart earrings

 Ricarde of Hollywood

-Part of the appeal of the early 20th Century, circa 1930s-1950s, movies was the movie stars and their costumes and accent jewelry pieces.
-Richard Baxt founded Hollywood Jewelry Products Inc. in 1939 and his company became known as Ricarde of Hollywood.
-The reproductions of high end jewelry by the likes of Cartier, Van Cleef and Arpels and others that were made by Ricarde of Hollywood were perfect for American cinema.
-The firm made costume jewelry for major screen icons like Bette David and Joan Crawford.
+Part of the appeal of the early 20th Century, circa 1930s-1950s, movies was the movie stars’ costumes and their accent jewelry pieces and accessories.
+Richard Baxt founded Hollywood Jewelry Products Inc. in 1939.
+His costume jewelry company became known as Ricarde of Hollywood.
+Ricarde of Hollywood made fine quality reproductions of high end jewelry based on designs by the likes of Cartier, Van Cleef and Arpels, and others.
+These pieces of costume jewelry were perfect for American cinema and its fans.
+The firm made costume jewelry for major screen icons like Bette Davis, Hedy Lamarr, and Joan Crawford.
 Period costume jewelry pieces for movies like the Civil War masterpiece Gone with the Wind became the trademark of Ricarde of Hollywood.
 The pieces are rare and highly sought after with today’s collectors.

 Not to be confused with Elzac of Hollywood or Joseff of Hollywood, Richarde of Hollywood produced pieces that would make any starlet or movie star blush.
 Beautiful designs that resembled high end jewelry pieces were commonplace for the design firm.
 Richarde of Hollywood is known for intricate designs in various metals with delicately set faux stones like turquoise, pearls, and crystals.
 Chains contrasting with discs or beads were also of note when Ricarde of Hollywood designed for the big screen.